Home Chapter 1 Chapter 2 Chapter 3 Progress

 ❀❀❀

-Chapter 1-2: I finally finished chapter 1!
+Chapter 1-2 (01/02/26): I finally finished chapter 1!
 Which turned into 2 chapters because it was so long!
 Agh!
 I uploaded it to AO3 on New Year's Day after proofreading and editing it a billion times (and still missed a typo afterwards).
 I still kind of want to make some minor adjustments just because I feel like some lines are too flowery.
 I watched a lot of videos for writing tips, and I know I'm still trying to figure out my prose. orz

-(Text below hasn't been updated)
+(Text below hasn't been updated since January)

 Chapter 4 (part 2): I only have a crazy-messy draft for this part and haven't planned out the ghost fight, but I have a few snippets for the second half.